pingswept/design-for-fab/content/_index.md

 ![](/img/human-powered-vehicle-2025-05.jpg)

-Some years, we build Perplexus-like puzzle balls in teams of 3 or 4 people.
+Some years, in the middle of the semester, we build Perplexus-like puzzle balls in teams of 3 or 4 people.
 This seems like an exercise in CAD and 3D printing, but it's actually about collaboration.
+The themes that run through all the projects are mechanical design and working together.

 ![](/img/puzzle-balls-2023-cropped.jpg)
 ![](/img/puzzle-balls-2023-closeup.jpg)